meltingcore/bg/food-court/quick-reference.md

 - **Easy** (1 Primary) - **+1 VP**
 - **Normal** (1 Primary + 1 Secondary) - **+2 VP**
 - **Hard** (1 Primary + 2 Secondary) - **+3 VP**

-**Hard Recipes** fully cooked grant **+1 VP** to all other recipes cooked that turn.
+**Hard Recipes** grant **+1 VP** to all other recipes cooked that turn.
-Only fully cooked recipes contribute to win conditions and special abilities.
+Recipes are initially placed face down to cook and are straightened next turn making them ready.

 ### Action Cards